 Phishing is a method that fraudsters use to obtain personal information from you, such as usernames, passwords or bank details.
-They then use these for illegal purposes, for example to steal money from your account or even to clone your identity.
+They then use these for illegal purposes, for example to steal money from your account or to clone your identity.

 Typically, phishing is done by sending an email that looks like it’s from a legitimate source in order to convince you to hand over personal information.
 To improve your online security and avoid falling foul of phishing scam emails, we’ve put together some information on how to recognise them and what action you can take.
 You can also watch this useful video.

 If the subject line seems unusual, requests information, offers a reward or threatens consequences, this is probably an attempted phishing scam email or spam.
 Ignore it unless you’re certain you know who it’s from.